ringcentral/engage-digital-api-docs/docs/exports/index.md

 ## Implementation Recommendations

+!!!important
     New columns might be added and column positions can be changed without notice.
 This means that from a processing point of view you **MUST**  access columns by their ID but not their position in the file and **can’t rely on the column number**.

+!!!warning
-You should also be careful about column value and handle the fact that for certain types of content some column might not make sense, be empty (e.g. follower_count for an email identity), or that third party may (Klout, Twitter …) may no longer provide the data.
+    You should be careful about column value and handle the fact that for certain types of content some column might not make sense, be empty (e.g. follower_count for an email identity), or that third party may (Klout, Twitter …) may no longer provide the data.

+!!!important
-Moreover different sources can be added on the fly by the administrators, if you intend to process exports you should be ready to handle new data and implement sensible error management.
+    Different sources can be added on the fly by the administrators, if you intend to process exports you should be ready to handle new data and implement sensible error management.